bandileshezi/bandileshezi/README.md

 I am a **Computer Science Honours student** with an interest in **Artificial Intelligence, Data Science, Machine Learning, and Full-Stack Development**.

-I enjoy building practical software that addresses real-world problems — from intelligent educational assistants to AI-powered search applications and full-stack community platforms.
+I enjoy building practical software that addresses real-world problems — from intelligent educational assistants to AI-powered search applications and full-stack platforms.

 My approach is simple: